by

 This list of complications is not exhaustive.
 They are rare, sometimes not measurable.
 Good understanding of the surgery and implications, discussion with your surgeon and strict follow-up are the keys to a successful surgery.

 Your surgeon will choose the best fitted surgery for your situation.
 Most complications are easily controlled.
-As it is a comfort surgery on an healthy eye, it remains important to have a good understanding of the technique used, side effects and complications that can occur.
+As it is a comfort surgery on a healthy eye, it remains important to have a good understanding of the technique used, side effects and complications that can occur.

 Your surgeon will choose the best fitted surgery for your situation.